leuzera/website/content/home/last-posts.md

 #   contact
 #   images
 #   siginup
-widget: "last-post"
+widget: last-post
 active: true
 date: 2018-11-21T15:01:20-02:00

-title: "Last Posts"
+title: Últimas Notícias
-subtitle: ""
+subtitle:

-type: "list"
+type: list

 # Order that this section will appear in.
 weight: 100